DrGroove96/ImmunoResponsePredictor/README.md

 After uploading your file and selecting the model, click on the **Generate predictions** button to process the data.

 The system will:
-- Match your uploaded gene expression data with the required signature genes for the selected model.
+- Match your uploaded gene expression data with required signature genes for the selected model.
-- Normalize gene identifiers to ensure consistency across the dataset.
+- Normalize gene identifiers to reamin the same across the whole dataset.
-- Handle missing genes by imputing data from training means or replacing missing values with zeros.
+- Handle missing values/genes by imputing data from training means or replacing missing values with zeros.
-- Run predictions using the LogitDA algorithm to classify each sample as Responsive (R) or Non-Responsive (NR).
+- Run predictions using the LogitDA model to classify each sample as Responsive (R) or Non-Responsive (NR).

 ## Download Predictions